EU plans to make fossil fuel firms share excess profits, draft shows | Headlines

 EU plans to make fossil fuel firms share excess profits, draft shows

-The draft proposal, details of which are expected to be unveiled by Brussels this week, would see European Union countries introduce a 'solidarity contribution' for the fossil fuel industry.
-Oil, gas, coal and refining companies would have to make a financial contribution based on "taxable surplus profits made in the fiscal year 2022", according to the draft, which could change before it is published.
+The proposal, details of which are expected to be unveiled by Brussels this week, would see European Union countries introduce a "solidarity contribution" for companies that have reported bumper profits from selling fossil fuels this year.
+Oil, gas, coal and refining companies would make a contribution based on "taxable surplus profits made in the fiscal year 2022", according to the draft, which could still be amended.

-The European Commission wants to require fossil fuel companies benefiting from soaring energy prices to make a financial contribution to help citizens and industries grappling with rocketing energy costs, according to a draft document seen by Reuters.
-The draft proposal, details of which are expected to be unveiled by Brussels this week, would see European Union countries introduce a 'solidarity contribution' for the fossil fuel industry.
+The European Commission wants to force fossil fuel firms that have pocketed gains from soaring energy prices to make a financial contribution to help citizens and industries grappling with sky-high bills, a draft document seen by Reuters showed.
+The proposal, details of which are expected to be unveiled by Brussels this week, would see European Union countries introduce a "solidarity contribution" for companies that have reported bumper profits from selling fossil fuels this year.

-Oil, gas, coal and refining companies would have to make a financial contribution based on "taxable surplus profits made in the fiscal year 2022", according to the draft, which could change before it is published.
-The temporary scheme would raise cash for governments to finance measures that can help mitigate Europe's energy crisis, including by supporting households and businesses facing high energy bills, helping energy-intensive industries, cutting EU energy consumption, and making Europe more self-sufficient in its energy supplies.
+Oil, gas, coal and refining companies would make a contribution based on "taxable surplus profits made in the fiscal year 2022", according to the draft, which could still be amended.
+The temporary scheme would raise cash to help governments mitigate Europe's energy crisis with measures such as supporting households and businesses with high bills, helping energy-intensive industries, cutting EU energy consumption and making Europe more self-sufficient in its energy supplies.

-"The solidarity contributions are justified by the fact that such companies make unpredictable surplus profits, which are due to unforeseen circumstances," the draft proposal said.
-"Those profits do not correspond to any regular profit that these entities would or could have expected to obtain in normal circumstances should the unpredictable events in the energy markets ... not have taken place," it said.
+"The solidarity contributions are justified by the fact that such companies make unpredictable surplus profits," the draft said.
+"Those profits do not correspond to any regular profit that these entities would or could have expected to obtain in normal circumstances," it said.

-The emergency energy situation, which was triggered by Russia's Feb.
-24 invasion of Ukraine, means the measure would be passed by a reinforced majority of member states - meaning it would not require unanimous approval from the 27 member countries.
-The Commission will also propose a measure to claw back revenue from non-gas fuelled power plants and use the cash to support energy consumers facing surging bills, alongside a reduction in EU electricity demand, the draft said.
+A rapid recovery in demand following the pandemic and a surge in oil and gas prices driven by Russia's invasion of Ukraine have boosted profits for energy companies this year.
+In the second quarter, Europe's biggest oil companies TotalEnergies and Shell posted a quarterly profit of $9.8 billion and a record-high $11.5 billion, respectively.

+The EU measure would apply to a company's surplus profits from 2022 at a level to be specified above the average taxable profits in the three fiscal years since January 2019, the draft said, adding that they would be assured of enough profit margin for future investments.
+Some countries, including Italy, have already introduced a windfall profit tax on energy firms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)